FAQ’s

 The total time is: 4.5 hours.

-Your teenager will have 4 hours work to do and parent will have 2.5 hours (30-minute consultation and 2 Zoom sessions)
+Your teenager will have 4 hours work to do and parent will have 2.5 hours (30-minute consultation and 2 in-person/Zoom sessions)

 • 30-minute consultation call with parent/s.